 - Decide who you’d like to live with and turn in a housing application.
 For deadlines and application, see above.
 You can turn in a housing application by dropping it off at the front desk of Student Development or sending through campus mail addressed to “Housing.”

-- The process for 2- or 3- person apartments, squatting rooms, Picken triples, or Picken Floor Draw are handled over email on March 20.
+- The process for 2-person apartments, squatting rooms, Picken triples, or Picken Floor Draw are handled over email on March 9.

-- For other applications (2-person Picken, 4-person Buxton, and 4 person apartments), make sure at least one person per room attends housing selection on April 11 in the Great Hall to choose your housing for next year!
+- For other applications (2-person Picken, 4-person Buxton, and 4-person apartments), make sure at least one person per room attends housing selection on April 9 in the Hubbell Hall to choose your housing for next year!

 Picken Floor Draw